 Each McKearn fellow creates and executes a plan of coursework and related academic and professional enrichment activities.
 Along the way, McKearn fellows develop extensive social and academic support systems through cohort activities and peer mentoring experiences.
-They also benefit from study groups and networking opportunities.
+They also benefit from networking opportunities.

 As a McKearn fellow, you'll receive all of the benefits of the University Honors Program.
 You'll also receive the following exclusive benefits:

 - Additional funding each year for:

 - McKearn-only class on building leadership and social networking skills